 Certum only uses the WHOIS records linked to on the IANA root database and the ICANN approved registrars.
+Domain verification takes place only in the Certum system and cannot be delegated to third parties.

 3.2.3 Authentication of Individual Identity